tanzengehen/kirundi-lemmatize-search/README.md

 ## Contributing
 There are different ways to contribute:
 1.
+This project needs a user-interface.
+2.
 You can check your tagged text for "UNK" and propose to identify these words as Named-entity or as a new entry for the dictionary.
 Please provide in this case also grammar features (Singular and Plural of nouns, respectively Infinitiv and Perfektiv of verbs, in best case also pronounciation, for Named-entites the special tag).
 Mail your proposals to deki.kazinduzi(at)gmail.com
-2.
+3.
 You can check your tagged text for wrong tags and report them.
-3.
-You can write tests and documentation ;-)

 State if you are open to contributions and what your requirements are for accepting them.